 Problem Solving Skills

 Children can develop a healthy dose of skepticism from studying science.
 Science also instills a sense of intrigue that allows students to understand and form questions based on the knowledge they gained.
 Many students find science inspiring and interesting and, thus, pursue new scientific interests.
 Science can give children the belief that they can help solve the world’s problems, which is a great thing.
 Science instills the ability to think logically and solve problems.
 Almost everything you see is because individuals had a question and used their knowledge of science to solve it.

 Science teaches the basics of how certain devices work.
 This helps children develop ideas of their own and possibly invent new technology in the future.
 Knowing how telescopes, microscopes, and other laboratory devices work can help you examine objects and determine the differences.
 This basic knowledge of technology also assists in fixing minor problems in electronic objects at home.

 Science explains how the earth functions and how to make use of natural resources.
 Science also teaches about the lack of these resources, how it affects living things, and how to conserve them.
 Information about wildlife and how environmental changes and changes in resources affect them is also learned.
 Awareness of how to conserve natural resources and affect wildlife can be used for one’s whole life.
 Information about natural disasters and survival skills is also an important part of science.

 Almost everything that a person does requires a basic knowledge of science, and logical reasoning that is based on this subject.
-In the school assembly program “The Wacky Science Show”, Cris Johnson’s mission is simple- to get kids excited about science.
-This elementary school show is packed with mind boggling experiments as school assembly performer Cris Johnson and your students explore the world of science and demonstrate the scientific process, step-by-step, in a fun and engaging way.
+In the school assembly program “The Wacky Science Show”, my mission is simple- to get kids excited about science.
+This elementary school show is packed with mind boggling experiments as I help your students explore the world of science and demonstrate the scientific process, step-by-step, in a fun and engaging way.